jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Fortune befriends the bold.
+If I know what love is, it is because of you.
-- John Dryden
+- Hermann Hesse

-Updated on: [1/3/2023]
+Updated on: [1/4/2023]
 <!-- #quoteEnd -->
 </pre>